sbrajesh/buddypress-mute/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Output a button next to each group member.
+* Filter the site activity stream if scope is "groups".
+* Filter the user activity stream if scope is "groups" or "friends".
+* Filter the group activity stream.

 = 1.0.2 =
 * Adjust the count in the Mute nav item after Ajax calls.
 * Remove the button from the group members loop.